Azure/armstrong/readme.md

 # Terraform based API testing Tool

 ## Introduction
 The tool can simplify the process to test a ARM rest API.
 It can generate a terraform file containing dependencies and a terraform file containing the testing resource which is based on the [azapi provider](https://github.com/Azure/terraform-provider-azapi).
+It can also generate a markdown report when found API issues.

 ## Usage
 ```